ds-oliver/ds-oliver.github.io/about.md

 title: "About"
 permalink: /about/
 ---

 # About Me

-I'm Hogan, a passionate data scientist and Python developer focused on creating real-world solutions through data analysis, machine learning, and innovative coding.
+I'm Hogan, a passionate data scientist and Python developer dedicated to solving real-world problems through data analysis, machine learning, and innovative coding.

-Learn more about my [projects](./projects.md) or read my [blog](./blog.md).
+## What I Do
+- **Data Analysis & Modeling:** Building predictive models and extracting insights.
+- **Python Development:** Creating automation tools and scalable applications.
+- **Interactive Visualizations:** Designing engaging data stories.

+Connect with me on [GitHub](https://github.com/ds-oliver) and [LinkedIn](https://linkedin.com/in/yourprofile).